Dead – Death – Obituary News : Actress Park Soo-Ryun dies in fatal fall

 Passed Away – Dead – Died – Cause of Death News.

-Despite the tragic circumstances of her passing, Park’s parents recently stated that they would donate her organs to those in need.
-In a statement, they said, “As her mother and father, we will be able to live comforted [by the thought that her heart] has gone to someone and is beating.”
+Park’s parents recently announced that they would be donating her organs to those in need.
+They stated, “As her mother and father, we will be able to live comforted [by the thought that her heart] has gone to someone and is beating.”
+This selfless act of kindness has touched the hearts of many and is a testament to the kind of person Park was.

-This selfless act is a testament to the kind of person Park Soo-Ryun was known to be – caring, generous, and always thinking of others.
-Her legacy will live on not only in her work, but also in the lives of those who receive her donated organs.

-The passing of Park Soo-Ryun is a tragic loss for the Korean entertainment industry and her fans around the world.
-Her talent, kindness, and selflessness will be deeply missed.
-As we mourn her passing, let us also honor her memory by celebrating her life and the impact she had on those around her.
+The passing of Park Soo-Ryun is a tragic loss for the entertainment industry and for her fans around the world.
+She was a talented actress and singer who had so much more to offer.
+However, her legacy will live on through her work and her selfless act of organ donation.
+Our thoughts and prayers go out to her family and loved ones during this difficult time.

 - Park Soo-Ryun